 The region also has a Palliative Care Practitioners Group that now meets three times per year.
-This group is supported by the consortium and provides an opportunity for broader discussion by staff from all disciplines of issues arising in palliative care more generally, the palliative care software in use in the region, educational opportunities for staff and issues for each of the palliative care services in the region.
+This group is supported by the consortium and provides an opportunity for broader discussion by staff from all disciplines of issues arising in palliative care more generally, the palliative care software in use in the region, educational opportunities for staff and any specific issues from each of the palliative care services in the region.